Costa Rica

 Competitive service

-The Bulgarian citizens in Costa Rica could apply for issuing of new passports, identity cards and driving licences through the embassy of Bulgaria in Mexico, which has the technical equipment for the collection of biometric data - fingerprints and photographs.
+Bulgarian citizens in Costa Rica can apply for new passports, ID cards and driving licenses through the Bulgarian Embassy in Mexico, which has technical equipment for biometric data capture — fingerprints and photo.